 Please note that all separating characters (“:”) are mandatory, even if a field is empty.

 The meaning and length of the different elements is given in Table 4.
-It should be noted that these IDs should only be used for the identification of exchange points and not for any other characteristics.
+It should be noted that these IDs should only be used for the identification of exchange points and not for any other characteristic.

 Table 4 NeTEx Format elements.